 For the best experience, Magnolia Lactation offers prenatal consults.
 We talk about your personal history and goals and give you information tailored to you.
 You can go into your birth confident that you know how to breastfeed your baby and face any early challenges.
-You can choose a consult package that includes the Natural Breastfeeding Class for a discounted price!

 Book a Prenatal Consult

 We can come to you and offer a full prenatal breast assessment, review of your history, and make a plan to reach your goals.
 This is a perfect time to have your partner in on the discussion about what to expect.